-Fair value of the Organisation's financial assets and financial liabilities measured at fair value on a recurring basis: Some of the Organisation's financial assets and financial liabilities are measured at fair value at the end of each reporting period.
+Fair value of the financial assets and financial liabilities that are measured at fair value on a recurring basis: Some of the Organization's financial assets and financial liabilities are measured at fair value at the end of each reporting period.
 The following table gives information about how the fair values of these financial assets and financial liabilities are determined (in particular, the valuation technique(s) and inputs used).

-Fair val lue as at Financial assets December 31, 2014 in USD December 31, 2013 in USD Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value Financial assets at fair value through profit or loss: - currency swaps 223,309 - Level 3 Discounted cash flows.
-Future cash flows are estimated based on forward exchange rates and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties.
-Forward exchange rates, determined using a combination of purchasing power parity and interest rate parity and The higher the forward exchange rates the higher the fair value.
+Fair va lue as at Financial assets/ liabilities December 31, 2015 December 31, 2014 Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value Financial assets at fair value through profit or loss: - currency swaps 8,56 6 223,309 Evel 3 Discounted cash flows, Future cash flows are estimated based on forward exchange rates and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties Forward exchange rates, determined using a combination of purchasing power parity and interest rate parity The higher the forward exchange rates the higher the fair value Available for sale financial assets 1,961,69 7 - Level 1 Quoted bid prices in an active marker N/A Financial liabilities at fair value through profit or loss: - currency swaps (190,162 2) - Level 3 Discounted cash flows, Future cash flows are estimated based on forward exchange rates and contract forward rates, discounted at a rate that reflects the credit risk of various counterparties Forward exchange rates, determined using a combination of purchasing power parity and interest rate parity The higher the forward exchange rates the higher the fair value